GabrielJospin/Puzzle/README.md

 # Puzzle
-A big project developer that can revolutionize the distributed system, that's Google Cloud.
-Puzzle it's a simple Program Exercise to Distributed System class in the São Paulo University.
+A big project develop to revolutionize the distributed system, this is Google Cloud.
+Puzzle it's a simple Programming Exercise to Distributed System class in the São Paulo University.

 Despite the modesty of the program, was really fun to developer it.
-I hope you like you experience to use this.
+I hope you like your experience to use it.

     - That's not just a restaurant, that's a gastronomic experience
     - Sir, This is a Wendy's